 The number of spoken presentations will be limited by time constraints.
 If the number of papers offered for spoken presentation exceeds the number of available spaces, as is likely, spaces will be allocated on the basis of Abstract score.
 In these circumstances, conference attendees should expect to be limited to one spoken presentation.
 Papers not accepted for spoken presentation, and those submitted for poster presentation, will be allocated poster display space.
 Presenting authors must be registered for the conference before submitting an Abstract.

 The submission of all papers for publication in the Conference Proceedings as a full manuscript will be welcomed, and is a condition for oral presentations.
-Manuscripts must be submitted by no later than 30 June 2017.
+Manuscripts must be submitted to the Editor email@example.com by no later than 30 June 2017.
 All submissions will be subject to peer review.
 Papers may be required to be amended, or may be rejected, at the discretion of the Editor.
 Presented papers not submitted as a full manuscript, or not accepted for publication by the Editor, will appear in the Proceedings as an Abstract.
 The Proceedings will be published by the IUCN, in the same series as for the two previous conferences*, and will be available in printed and electronic form.
-Submitted manuscripts should, in general, conform to the specifications required by the Journal of Zoology:
+Submitted manuscripts should, in general, conform to the style required by the Journal of Zoology: The parts of their instructions for authors relevant to our conference proceedings may be downloaded here.

 Some manuscripts, however, will cover subject matter that does not readily conform to this template, and in these cases another format may be more appropriate.
-See the Proceedings of the 2010 conference for guidance*.
+See the Proceedings of the 2010 conference for guidance* or consult with the Editor.

 Student awards.
 An expert panel will score all presentations given by students and entered for the competition.
 Awards and certificates will be given for the best student talk and the best student poster.
 To qualify, students must be registered with a recognised Institution or must have been so registered when the presented work was carried out.
 Please indicate in the appropriate box at the time of Abstract submission if you wish your paper to be considered for an award.